45% OFF Launch Sale. Learn AI for your job with 375+ courses. Certificates included. Ends . Enroll now →

 AI for Librarians

 Learn how AI transforms library work — from cataloging and reference to collection development and AI literacy instruction.
-Free course with certificate.
+Course with certificate — try 2 lessons free.

 8 lessons